SummaryRead the full fact sheet

 Things to consider with cosmetic injectables

-- Choose an appropriately qualified surgeon.
-Ask them about their training and experience in performing the procedure.
+- Choose and consult a registered medical practitioner in person and ask them about their training and experience in performing the procedure.

 - Inform yourself fully of the possible risks, side effects and complications of the procedure.

-- Think carefully about your expectations.
+- Be honest about your expectations.
 Cosmetic treatment may improve your appearance and self-confidence, but it won’t necessarily deliver your ‘ideal’ body image or change your life.

-- Think about the impact on your financial situation, as cosmetic treatment does not usually qualify for rebates from Medicare or private health insurance companies.
+- Think about your financial situation, as cosmetic treatment does not usually qualify for rebates from Medicare or private health insurance companies.

-- You should have a ‘cooling off’ period after attending your first consultation.
-This will give you time to think about your decisions.
+- Make sure that the clinic you go to have a ‘cooling off’ period after attending your first consultation to give you time to take in the information.

-Don’t be shy about asking questions and discussing your concerns with your plastic surgeon.
+Don’t be shy about asking questions and discussing your concerns with your medical practitioner.
 Make sure you get a full explanation of the anticipated results and what you can expect after the procedure.
-If you are unsure, seek a second opinion before going ahead.
+If you are unsure, seek a second opinion.